BareConductive/midi-piano/readme.md

 # Bare Conductive On Board Midi Demo Code

-On Board Midi function using the VS1053 chips Midi library.
+On board touch-triggered MIDI synthesis using the VS1053b.
 Designed to run on the [Touch Board](http://www.bareconductive.com/shop/touch-board/).

 ## Requirements
 * [Arduino](http://arduino.cc/en/Main/Software) 1.0.5 or 1.5.6+ (1.5.6+ is strongly preferred).